Secondary school league tables explained

-As secondary school league tables for England are published, we take you through what to look out for this year.
+As secondary school league tables for England are published, we take you through the key points.

-Progress 8 scores generally fall somewhere between minus-1 and 1.
+Progress 8 scores generally fall somewhere between -1 and 1.

 The number is then placed into one of five bands:

 - well above average

 - well below average